Fact-checked by the CapitalLendingNews editorial team

 What is zero-based budgeting and how does it work for beginners?

-Zero-based budgeting is a method where every dollar of monthly income is assigned to a specific category — expenses, savings, or debt — so that income minus expenses equals exactly zero.
+Every dollar of monthly income is assigned to a specific category, expenses, savings, or debt, so that income minus expenses equals exactly zero.
 Beginners start by listing all income sources, then allocate each dollar to named categories until nothing is left unassigned.
 It differs from traditional budgeting because it starts fresh every month rather than copying the previous month’s plan.

 How long does it take to set up a zero-based budget?